 Venice, the city built on water, is essentially a series of 117 islands crisscrossed by canals, connected by bridges, and surrounded by seawater.
-So if we wanted to get beneath the skin of the ‘City of Water’, it made sense to get on a boat.
+The key to understanding Venice is get beneath the skin of the ‘City of Water’, and do it by boat.

 For slow travellers like us, what better way to learn about Venice, the city built on water, and her islands and lagoon than aboard a bragozzo, a traditional Venetian skiff, with marine scientist Luca Zaggia, who leads Context’s Science and Secrets of Venice’s Lagoon tour.

 Understanding Venice, the City Built on Water – By Boat

 We meet Luca, a coastal oceanographer working for Venice’s Institute of Marine Science, and our skipper, Italo, at the Riva San Biagio, where we hop aboard our blue and white wooden bragozzo, with two visitors from Australia.
 Our aim is to learn about Venice, the city built on water – by boat.

 Minutes later we’re gliding along the Rio della Tana around the fortress-like walls of the Arsenale, and Luca is pointing out damage to historic buildings and walls caused by the seawater, evident by the crumbling bricks and whole sections of collapsed walls.
 It’s already clear that poor old Venice is in serious trouble.

 “We lost 25cm to the sea in 100 years,” Luca says, as he points out the layers of protective white marble at the base of buildings.
 Originally inserted to protect the bricks that are vulnerable to the seawater, which causes them to crumble, they are now mostly underwater and covered in algae.